Wethospu/gw2dungeons/ReadMe.txt

 	length=1.5
 	frequency=2

-Every attack part contains one or multiple effects.
-You should split effects to multiple lines for clarity.
-But it's possible to combine both effects and text together.
+Every attack effect contains zero, one or multiple subeffects.
+You should split effects to multiple lines for clarity but it's possible to combine both effects and text together.
+Subeffect formatting can also be directly used in the main effect.

 syntax:
-	effect="effect 1"
+	subeffect="effect 1"
 example:
-	effect=damage:1000
-	effect=constant:5000
-	effect=percent:50
-	effect=vulnerability:5:2
-	effect=burning:10
-	effect=launch:2.3
-	effect=buff:block:1:1:-
+	subeffect=damage:1000
+	subeffect=constant:5000
+	subeffect=percent:50
+	subeffect=vulnerability:5:2
+	subeffect=burning:10
+	subeffect=launch:2.3
+	subeffect=buff:block:1:1:-

 Actual effects have different syntax based on their type.
 Normal damage: damage:"raw amount"